 When you visit New Orleans, you don’t want to make a long trek to all the fabulous places you’ve read about.
 At French Market Inn, located on the historic waterfront strip of Decatur Street, most of the Quarter’s top attractions are just minutes away by foot.

 In nearby Jackson Square, a bustling hub of New Orleans street artists and colorfully-garbed fortune-tellers ply their trades in front of the stately St. Louis Cathedral.
-Woldenberg Park, site of many free festivals, is just across the way on the banks of the Mississippi.
+Woldenberg Park, the site of many free festivals, is just across the way on the banks of the Mississippi.
 And you can easily stroll down Decatur to the famous Cafe du Monde and dip sugar-dusted beignets into chicory-laced coffee before browsing the colorful wares at the French Market.

-If walking around the Quarter isn’t quite your speed, you can opt for a pedicab, which is a fun way to navigate through the streets or take a romantic mule-driven carriage ride.
+If walking around the Quarter isn’t quite your speed, you can opt for a pedicab, which is a fun way to navigate through the streets, or take a romantic mule-driven carriage ride.
 In a hurry?
 Taxis abound, and an Uber or Lyft is as close as the app on your phone.

 3. You’re Surrounded by Live Music

-Just steps from French Market Inn, you’ll find something for every musical taste and mood, whether you’re looking to rock out hard, dial it down for a romantic evening or soak up New Orleans’ storied Dixieland musical past.
+Just steps from French Market Inn, you’ll find something for every musical taste and mood, whether you’re looking to rock out hard, dial it down for a romantic evening, or soak up New Orleans’ storied Dixieland musical past.

-For traditional New Orleans jazz, stroll down to Palm Court Jazz Cafe on the other end of Decatur, where some of the city’s greatest musical legends take the stage five nights a week.
+For traditional New Orleans jazz, stroll down to Palm Court Jazz Cafe on the other end of Decatur, where some of the city’s greatest musical legends take the stage several nights a week.
 Then cross Esplanade to the live-music mecca of Frenchmen Street, which is lined with clubs and restaurants where the music starts early and continues through the wee hours.